St. Lucia Project Profiles

 Energy Audits & Training Project for Hotel Industry

-(case study coming) Summary Report, April 2004 (PDF, 76 KB)
+Energy Audit Training for Hotel Industry Case Study (PDF) Summary Report, April 2004 (PDF, 76 KB)

 Objective: to reduce greenhouse gas emissions by enhancing energy efficiency in the hospitality sector.
 GSEII also wants to increase stakeholder awareness of energy management opportunities (government, colleges, utilities, and the local consultants).
 A longer term goal of this project is to develop continuity in the energy management training field by supporting the development of a training host in St. Lucia.